calabash/DeviceAgent.iOS/README.md

 ```

 Ambiguous matches usually mean that the certs are contained in both your
-login.keychain and the Calabash.keychain.
+login.keychain and the TestCloudDev.keychain.
 Delete the certs in your
 login.keychain.

 ### Contributing